rootamin/codedaddies_list/readme.md

 #you can watch this app on http://djangoosl85codedaddies.herokuapp.com/

-#Answer your questions in my Telegram @osl85
+#Answer your questions in my Telegram @rootamin